tilt-dev/tilt.specs/extension_distribution.md

   // https: URLs that point to a public git repo
   // file: URLs that point to a location on disk.
   URL string

+  // A reference to sync the repo to.
+If empty, Tilt will always update
+  // the repo to the latest version.
+  Ref string
 }
 ```